About John Kehoe

 Coming Home

 Nothing is needed Nowhere to go.
 Come home, little one Come home.
 The following is an excerpt from A Vision of Power and Glory, a book by John Kehoe: Coming home means deciding that now is the time where there is no retreat or illusion.
 It means looking at yourself, your life, your place in the universe with neither hope nor despair.
 Seeing everything just as it is.
 Seeing yourself just as you are.
 Stopping for a moment and just letting go, and this takes courage.
 Seeing ourselves as we really are is not easy, nor is it always pleasant.
 We have spent most of our lives trying to be something different from what we are.
 To have more money, to be more successful, better looking, smarter, more in shape.
 Yet in doing this we have fled from ourselves, never taken a stand, never claimed our little piece of the universe, however humble.
 We have taken no time or opportunity to get to know ourselves and discover our beauty.
 We have been too frightened of what we might find.
 Looking closely at ourselves, stopping time and illusion to find out who we are, takes immense courage.
 For, in examining closely, we might find that we are not as successful or beautiful or smart or loving as we thought or hoped.
 And this is a shock.
 Looking closely we might find that instead of having it all together we're really quite vulnerable and confused and alone and unsure.
 But this is good to see and know about ourselves.
 Why run away from it?
 It's real.
 If we're absolutely honest with ourselves, we'll admit we've suspected as much.
 And that's good too.
 For this is when we can see ourselves, rather than when we're puffed up all full of ourselves or trying desperately to become something else.
 Let go of it all.
 Come home and relax.
 Pull up a chair and get reacquainted with the you that exists right now.
 The one you've been avoiding and trying to change.
 Let go of all that nonsense.
 It's neurotic and self-defeating.
 Maybe being who you are is not as bad as you suspected.
 Maybe and maybe not.
 How will you know until you take the time to find out?
 It's a risk, but the alternative is to be constantly running away from yourself.
 And that's too tiring.
 Besides, you've been doing that your whole life.
 Coming home to ourselves is a wonderful thing.
 It's a big step.
 A courageous step.
 When we get to know and accept ourselves, without illusion, a huge weight is taken off our back.
 Then we can learn to truly relax and enjoy ourselves.
 It's while we try desperately to be different from what we are that we get stuck.
 With taking a stand comes freedom.
 A new awareness and appreciation of ourselves develops.
 We become more tolerant of ourselves and even get to like ourselves, faults and all.
 We become more tolerant of others too.
-Others suddenly do not [...]
+Others suddenly do [...]

 Making Decisions